General Voice Care/Vocal Hygiene

 4. Gastroesophageal Reflux Disease (GERD)

 This is quite common among professional voice users.
 Although the reflux of stomach contents into the esophagus and throat commonly leads to heartburn, many of our patients never experience this symptom.
 So, just because you're not having heartburn, that does not mean you are safe from the effects of acid reflux on your vocal cords.
 Treatment of this condition involves changes in your diet and lifestyle, as well as medications to reduce the acid production from your stomach.
-These are outlined in a separate handout.

 5. Vocal Abuse/Overuse

 It has been said, "everything in moderation".
 This is especially true when it comes to the use of your voice.
 Don't speak excessively; choose your words carefully.
 Avoid lengthy conversations on the phone.
 If your job involves talking on the phone all day, then rest your voice for ten minutes every 2-3 hours.
 This will go a long way towards easing the strain on your voice.

 Talk at a low to moderate volume; this will sometimes mean using different strategies when there is excessive background noise (cars, parties, airplanes, restaurants).
 Our best advice is to minimize talking in these environments.
 If you must talk in these situations, you should get as close to the person you are talking to as possible, preferably facing them.
 In some instances, you may need amplification to talk in a noisy environment.
 We have many suggestions for portable amplification systems.
 Please talk to your doctor or speech therapist/pathologist for more details.

 Avoid shouting and screaming.
 There are much better ways to get people's attention, and these methods will not traumatize the vocal cords as screaming will.
 Examples would include using a whistle or clapping your hands.